 Flight packages are available for various lengths of stick time.
 Kids as young as ten can participate, so if you've got a little pilot that would like to earn their wings, check it out!

 The Oak Canyon Nature Center encompasses 58 acres in the hills near Anaheim.
-There are over four miles of various types of hiking trails through the three adjoining canyons that meet here.
+There are over four miles of hiking trails through the three adjoining canyons that meet here.

 The great thing about this park is that there are various easy hiking trails to choose from, and none of them are challenging.
 It's the perfect place to find some peace away from the city.
-A walk in the woods is good for the soul, and Oak Canyon is the perfect spot for it.
+A walk in the woods is good for the soul, and Oak Canyon is the ideal spot.

 Trails range from 0.2 to 0.5 miles long so that you can complete many of them in under a half-hour.
 It's a great place to perambulate after lunch or just get some fresh air before you head out to other attractions.